 I was born and raised on Denai’ina Athabascan land in Chugiak / Eagle River, Alaska, where I lived for 26 years.

-My childhood is 100% stereotypical of what you’d imagine growing up in small-town Alaska is like.
+My childhood is 100% stereotypical of what you’d imagine growing up in small-town Alaska.
 You know, like walking to school through the woods and cautiously avoiding the family of moose blocking my path.
-Or, having my dad hook up a sled to his actual body (yes, like a sled dog) and cross country skiing to the supermarket with my sister and me in town because our car was buried in snow.
-When my mom said to be home before dark, the long summer nights gave us the free pass to stay out all night.
-We spent our time as a family outdoors, camping, fishing, hiking, and driving to the lower-48 to visit national parks.
+Or, having my dad hook up a sled to his actual body (yes, like a sled dog) and cross-country skiing to the supermarket with my sister and me in tow because our car was buried in snow.
+When my mom said to be home before dark, the long summer nights gave us a free pass to stay out all night.
+We spent our time as a family outdoors, camping, fishing, hiking, and driving to the lower 48 to visit national parks.

 Chapter 2 – Leaving Home and Losing Myself

 I worked as an Alaska tour guide for some time during university.
-Then, after completing a BA in Journalism and Public Communication from the University of Alaska, my three best girlfriends and I packed backpacks and headed to Europe for a backpacking trip summer of 2010.
+Then, after completing a BA in Journalism and Public Communication from the University of Alaska, my three best girlfriends and I packed our bags and headed to Europe for a backpacking trip, the summer of 2010.

 When I returned from Europe, I knew I was too big for my hometown, but I never found the courage to leave.
-Then, during the 2008 economic downturn, I struggled to find work in Alaska, I was losing friends to drugs and violence, and I knew I needed to start somewhere fresh.
+I spent some time as a tour guide, bussing cruise tourists around my home state.
+Then, during the 2008 economic downturn, I struggled to find long-term work in Alaska, losing friends to drugs and violence, and I knew I needed to start somewhere fresh.

-I launched my official public travel blog during this time, but it was a hot mess.
+I launched my official public travel blog, but it was a hot mess.
 I never had time to invest in it.
 I had no idea what I was doing.
 I lost interest in blogging many times.

 Chapter 3 – Moving Abroad and Finding Myself